- 6 Jun 2016

 Although Gen Z admit being glued to their smartphones, 74% of them do not have their favourite retailer’s app installed.
 There are subtleties to be considered with Gen Z: just because they browse for products on their smartphones and devices, this doesn’t mean they desire an app to complete a purchase.
 The reason?
 Many of this age range don’t have big enough data contracts on their phones to support multiple app downloads.
 Instead, they prefer to use their devices to browse social media in order to discover more about product ranges.

 Social media addiction.

 Gen Z idols are YouTube stars, vloggers, and Insta-famous fashionistas.
 They live in constant “FOMO”, fear of missing out, especially when something new is released.
 And all of this revolves around social media as their primary method of research.

 73% of Gen Z would made a purchase due to a social media recommendation, compared to 60% of Gen Y and only 52% of Gen X. For Gen Z, social media is the real targeted sweet-spot for retailers to tap into.

 There is a strong synergy between retail and hospitality for Gen Z, reflected in the fact that 84% of those surveyed make shopping a part of their day out, whether than be visiting the cinema, grabbing lunch or a coffee.
 If Gen Z prefer to hit the high street to shop rather than shop online, this might explain why the shopping experience is viewed as more of a leisure activity.
 For the younger Gen Z members, having social freedom to venture into their nearby town is often new and exciting, and they demand a retail/hospitality experience to meet that expectation.

-What took you most by surprise about Gen Z?
+What took you most by surprise about Gen Z and their shopping habits?
 Do you think retailers need to change their current tactics when it comes to targeting the next generation?
 Post your comments below.